Tayyabah-Rehman/internee-ai-chatbot-assistant/README.md

 | Vanilla JS | Frontend chat interface |
 | HTML/CSS | UI design |
 | JSON | Knowledge base + legacy log storage |

 ---

-## ❓ Troubleshooting

-**"No API key configured"**
-→ Make sure your `.env` file exists and has `GROQ_API_KEY=gsk-...` or `OPENAI_API_KEY=sk-...`

-**`sqlalchemy.exc.OperationalError: no such column: user.is_admin`** (or similar) → You have an old `data/users.db` from before the schema changed.
-Stop the server, delete `data/users.db`, and restart — it will be recreated automatically.
-You'll need to sign up again.

-**401 errors on chat / feedback**
-→ Your session expired or the account no longer exists.
-Log out and log back in.

-**"quota exceeded" / rate limit error**
-→ Check your provider's billing/usage dashboard.
-The app automatically falls back to the local FAQ knowledge base when this happens.

-**Port already in use**
-→ Run with a different port: `python app.py --port 5001`

----